MaximilianoMoll/Sepsis-Identification/Readme.md

+**A novel AI based ICU monitoring system: using physiological waveforms to identify sepsis**

-This code was used to develop a sepsis identification study.
-If you use it of find it inspirational, please consider to cite the following study:
+If you use this code or find it of inspiration, please consider to cite the following study:

 Mollura, M., Lheman,L., Mark, R.G., & Barbieri, R. (2020).
 A novel AI based ICU monitoring system: using physiological waveforms to identify sepsis.